kyma-project/kyma/docs/application-connector/docs/08-03-register-manage-services.md

 Application Registry allows you to pass API specification in form of specification URL.

 To register API with specification URL replace `api.spec` with `api.specificationUrl`.
-Be aware that `api.spec` has higher priority than `api.specificationUrl`.
+If both are provided `api.spec` will be used due to its higher priority.

 ```
 "api": {